The Best Fennel & Radish Salad With Lemon & Olive Oil

 fennel and radish salad with lemon and olive oil

-Super healthy fresh, citrussy and packed with flavour and crunch #winning.
+Super healthy fresh, citrussy and packed with flavour and crunch.

-It’s a Jamie Oliver recipe and there are a few things you need to do to ensure its a success:
+It’s a Jamie Oliver recipe and there are a few things you need to do to ensure it is a success:

 Slice the vegetables as thinly as you can.
-If you want to take ALL the effort out the prep and to make it in under 5 minutes, use a food processor with a very fine slice setting.
-I set my Breville Whizz Pro.
+If you want to take ALL the effort out of the prep and make it in under 5 minutes, use a food processor with a very fine slice setting.
 Alternatively, use a mandolin.

 To make the vegetables extra crunchy, soak them in a bowl of ice-cold water with ice cubes added.
 This transforms them into the crispest texture that will have you crunching your way through this salad with much glee.
 Do all of this immediately before you want to serve this salad.

-I now also use a little of the fennel stalk above the bulb.
-The light green part.
-When sliced finely its delicious.
+I now also use a little of the fennel stalk above the bulb, and the light green part.
+When sliced finely it’s delicious.
 I also like to finely chop up a small handful of the leaves to decorate and flavour my salad.

 Recipe – serves 4 (adapted from Jamie Oliver)

-• 1 fennel bulb (white and light green parts only)
+• 1 large fennel bulb white and light green parts only

-• 2 T lemon juice (1 lemon more or less)
+• 1 – 2 Tbsp lemon juice 1 lemon more or less

 • 1 teaspoon Maldon salt